I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 - Heart-Centered and Love: Be in a state of peace where your life choices line up with your values and your deepest desires.

 - Laugh: It is scientifically proven that laughter is the best medicine.
-Yoga for Laughter classes is popping in many places.
+Yoga for Laughter classes are popping in many places.

-- Mindfulness: Observe the events of any situation you find yourself in without judging it as good or bad.
+- Mindfulness: Practice oberving the events of any situation you find yourself in without judging it as good or bad.

 - Open-Minded: Listen without prejudice to the views and opinions of others.

 - Reflection: Take a few minutes every day to assess your feelings and explore your inner world.
-Let yourself feel joy and let it permeate your whole being.
+Let yourself feel joy and let joy permeate your whole being.

 - Space: respect the need of others for personal space and honor your own need for space.
 Personal space is a physical space surrounding you that includes the area where you feel safe.